 Chloe Hough, Wellness Director

-Chloe Hough is the Wellness Director at Deupree House and one of the newest members of the team.
-She joined in August of this year, and we couldn’t be more excited to have her!
+Chloe Hough is the Wellness Director at Deupree House and has served at ERS since August 2019.
+She is one of the newest members of the team, and we couldn’t be more excited to have her!
 We are also excited to be adding even more teammates to our wellness team soon.
 Browse open career opportunities here.

 During Lunch & Learn events, Chloe strives to let everyone know about all the great activities happening at Deupree House.
 “We offer a variety of wellness programming,” she explains, “from group exercise to aquatic exercise to personal training to massage therapy!
 Our wellness programs are fun and designed to help keep our residents active and involved.
 We also welcome all fitness levels.”

-Contact Maddie Rosenberger to Attend the Next Lunch & Learn
+Contact Gini Tarr to Attend the Next Lunch & Learn

-If you would like to attend the next Lunch & Learn at Deupree House, contact Maddie at (513) 871-2090 or firstname.lastname@example.org to be added to our mailing list.
+As previously mentioned, Lunch and Learn events are currently postponed due to the COVID-19 crisis.
+However, if you’d like to be added to our mailing list and receive updates on the next Lunch and Learn, you can contact Gini at (513) 561-4200 or email@example.com to be added to our mailing list.
 You will receive information regarding the next event.
-For more on our continuing care retirement community, click here to fill out an information request form or schedule a tour.
+For more on our continuing care retirement community, click here to fill out an information request form.